They hold the same stocks.The wrapper is what differs.

 Q04Should I use ETFs or index mutual funds in my Roth IRA?

-Tax efficiency is irrelevant in a Roth IRA because all qualified growth is tax-free.
+Tax efficiency is irrelevant in a Roth IRA because qualified growth is tax-free under 26 U.S.C. § 408A.
 Choose based on automation and the fund options at your brokerage.
 Mutual funds are slightly easier for set-and-forget monthly investing.
 ETFs work fine if your broker supports recurring fractional purchases.
+See our /etfs-in-a-roth-ira deep dive for fund choices.

 Q05Can I buy ETFs in my 401(k)?

 Almost never.
-401(k) plans are built around mutual fund infrastructure: daily NAV pricing, automatic contributions, target-date funds.
+401(k) plans are built around mutual fund infrastructure under 29 CFR 2550.404a-5 fee-disclosure requirements: daily NAV pricing per Investment Company Act § 22(d) (15 U.S.C. § 80a-22(d)), automatic payroll deductions, target-date funds.
 ETFs do not fit that pipeline cleanly.
-Focus on choosing the lowest-cost index option in your plan menu and capturing the full employer match.
+Focus on the lowest-cost index option in your plan menu and the full employer match.
+See /etfs-in-a-401k for a plan-menu reading guide.

 Q06What is the difference between VOO and VFIAX?